 Once here, be sure to head to the quieter spots around Coupon Bight Aquatic Preserve for some snorkelling and pop to see the views from the Blue Hole Observation Platform where you might even spot some deer.
 Like, I had no idea there was any deer in the Keys before we visited!

 Oh, and don’t forget the No Name Pub, which might just be the coolest pub in the Florida Keys.
 You’ll totally see what makes this place special as soon as you walk inside!
-You see, the ceiling and walls are plastered dollar bills across every tiny space available.
+You see, the ceiling and walls are plastered with dollar bills across every tiny space available.

-This unique look, along with the pub’s fascinating history as a bar and brothel opened back in the 1930s, makes the No Name Pub a can’t miss stop during your trip.
+This unique look, along with the pub’s fascinating history as a bar and brothel opened back in the 1930s, makes the No Name Pub a can’t-miss stop during your trip.

 Oh, and don’t forget to take a dollar to tac to the wall!